geometor/divine/_sources/modules/api/geometor/divine/golden/chains/index.rst.txt

 .. autoapi-nested-parse::

-   Golden Chain Analyzer: Harmonic Range Identification in Golden Sections
+   Golden Chain Analyzer: Harmonic Range Identification in Golden Sections.

    This module is designed to analyze and explore chains of connected golden sections, unraveling the harmonic ranges within geometric structures.